 The study of human factors involves applying scientific knowledge about the human body and mind to help understand human capabilities and limitations.
 Human factors knowledge can be used to reduce the likelihood of errors and build more error tolerant and more resilient systems.

-Safety behaviours and human factors for pilots resource kit
+Safety behaviours and human factors for pilots 2nd edition resource kit

-A fully revised and updated Safety Behaviours Human Factors for Pilots kit will soon be available.
-The kit will include:
+A fully revised and updated Safety Behaviours Human Factors for Pilots kit is available.
+The kit includes:

 - 10 booklets covering a range of topics relevant to small operators and individual pilots